EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 ---
 height: 300px
 ---
-Aquiring gravity data in the field.
+Acquiring gravity data in the field.
 ```

 ### Electromagnetic methods: